-Discover Procida, the Italian capital of culture for 2022
+Springtime is the perfect moment to discover Procida, the Italian capital of culture for 2022.

-Here are a tiny guide and some beautiful images of this charming island!
+Here is a tiny guide and some beautiful images of this charming island!
 And don’t miss the photo gallery at the end of the page.

 What can you see in Procida?